onkelbeh/HomeAssistantRepository/README.md

  * `platformio` (needed for ESPHome)

-Since `homeassistant-0.95.0_beta0` `esphome-1.13.6` can be run again in the same environment with homeassistant, because homeassistant does not insist on `dev-python/pyyaml-3.13` anymore and
+Since `homeassistant-0.95.0_beta0` `esphome-1.13.6` can be run again in the same environment with home assistant, because home assistant does not insist on `dev-python/pyyaml-3.13` anymore and

 `esphome>=1.14.1` with `platformio-4.0.3-r2` ESPHome can now be run without problems on Python 3.7.